Cisco-Talos/clamav/INSTALL.md

   These generate a build system that can only build a single build type.

   With a single-config generator, you need to specify the build type up front.
-You can do this using the `-C` option.
+You can do this using the `-G` option.
 For example:
   ```sh
   # Configure
   cmake .. -G Ninja -D CMAKE_BUILD_TYPE=RelWithDebInfo